-If you do not login by Friday of the first week of classes (July 3rd) to Moodle and WebWorK, you will be dropped for nonattendance.
+If you do not attend the first class meeting or login to Moodle by Friday of the first week of classes (January 8th), you will be dropped for nonattendance.
 If there is a week that you will be unable to log in and participate, please let your instructor know.
 Students are responsible for any material, updates, or other information available in Moodle.